-Andrew Ridgeley (born January 26, 1963), is an English pop singer, guitarist and environmentalist.
-He came to public attention as a member (with George Michael) of the 1980s pop music duo Wham!.
+Andrew John Ridgeley is an English pop singer, guitarist, song writer and environmentalist.
+He came to public attention as a member of 1980s pop music duo Wham! along with George Michael.

-Their common musical interests led them to form Wham!.
-After going around to various record companies with a homemade tape (which took ten minutes to record in Andrew's living room), the Boys From Wham! found a record label willing to sign them, Innervision.
+Their common musical interests led them to form Wham! in 1981.
+After going around to various record companies with a homemade tape (which took ten minutes to record in Andrew's living room), they eventually found a record label willing to sign them, Innervision.

 Innervision, however, had a trick up its sleeve: it forced Wham! to sign an unfair contract, which Andrew, backed by George, later challenged legally.
 The resulting legal victory for Wham! led to Innervision's bankruptcy and the dissolution of the company.

-Wham! went on to enjoy huge worldwide success in the early '80s, making their US debut appearance on Dick Clark's "American Bandstand".
+Wham! went on to enjoy huge worldwide success in the mid-1980s, making their US debut appearance on Dick Clark's "American Bandstand".

 After retiring from active music making, though active in music-writing under various pseudonyms, Ridgeley became a prominent environmentalist in the cause of water quality at English surfing beaches and riverways.

 He had become active in surfing in the early 1990s, and while surfing with his brother Paul off the coast of England, both men contracted a waterborne illness from the raw sewage being discharged from a nearby pipe.
 The illness led to an interview with The Times, and Andrew became an environmental activist in the cause of water quality.
 Andrew is active in the UK charity Surfers Against Sewage (SAS).